aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer-alpha/README.md

 });
 ```

-This means that the asset will go into the S3 Bucket with the prefix `deploy-time/`.
-It will also be
-subject to the lifecycle rule set on deploy time assets.
-By default, we store deploy time assets for
-30 days, but you can change this number by specifying `deployTimeFileAssetLifetime`.
-The number you
+By default, we store deploy time assets for 30 days, but you can change this number by specifying
-specify here is how long you will be able to roll back to a previous version of an application
+`deployTimeFileAssetLifetime`.
+The number you specify here is how long you will be able to roll back
-just by doing a CloudFormation deployment with the old template, without rebuilding and
+to a previous version of an application just by doing a CloudFormation deployment with the old
-republishing assets.
+template, without rebuilding and republishing assets.

 ```ts
 const app = new App({